zcsheng95/RNA-summary-tools/README.md

  * In terminal go to that directory and run `make all`
  * Run `R CMD INSTALL dcibioinformatics_{$version}.tar.gz`
  * Open R session, load it from where it is installed

- * You should be able to find `Vigenettes` page from `Wiki` tab on the left to look at the general workflow
+ The package is designed to capture output from STAR aligner to make it easier for downstream analysis.